What makes Redeemer unique?

 We love children!
 While God gives parents the primary responsibility for training and discipling their children, the local church as a covenant community of believers has a responsibility to be integral partners in the process of raising children in the faith.

 That means when we gather for worship each week, helping children know and love Jesus is a priority for us.
 Our Sunday morning classes use the Gospel Project curriculum to help children see that the gospel is what the Bible is all about.
-All ages are taught the same lesson each week at age appropriate levels by caregivers who are committed to sharing and showing the love of Jesus.
+During COVID-19, this looks a little different.

 - Nursery: Birth-approximately 1 year of age (until the child begins walking).
 Caregivers cuddle, rock, and play with children, as well as provide for their physical needs.